The Elmhurst University Department of Physics offers several options for students who wish to study engineering.

 Another option is a “3-2” dual-degree program in which the student spends the first three years at Elmhurst taking basic science and integrated curriculum courses, followed by two years of engineering courses at a cooperating university.
 This also leads to both a B.S. in physics and a B.S. in engineering.

-The College currently has formal arrangements of this kind with the University of Illinois at Urbana-Champaign, but students may be able to transfer to other engineering schools as well.
+The University currently has formal arrangements of this kind with the University of Illinois at Urbana-Champaign, but students may be able to transfer to other engineering schools as well.
 In any case, initial course selection is the same as for the regular physics major, with subsequent courses depending on the area of engineering the student plans to enter.

 Sequential Degree Alternative